 And speaking of malls, The Magnificent Mile has a few of those, too.
 Instead of sprawling across acres and acres as they do in the burbs, these big-city shopping centers occupy multiple levels in tall buildings.
 Among Chicago's signature vertical malls are The Shops at North Bridge (520 N. Michigan Ave.), anchored by Nordstrom; Water Tower Place (835 N. Michigan Ave.), anchored by Macy's and American Girl Place; and 900 North Michigan Shops (900 N. Michigan Ave.), anchored by Bloomingdale's.

 As if this weren't enough, most of the side streets leading to Michigan Avenue are lined with even more stores.
-And once you've reached the northern end of the mile, you know you've arrived at Chicago's ritzy Gold Coast neighborhood when you turn the corner on Oak Street and see brownstones occupied by salons, spas and more upscale boutiques: Agent Provocateur, Hermès, Jimmy Choo and Kate Spade New York among them.
+And once you've reached the northern end of the mile, you know you've arrived at Chicago's ritzy Gold Coast neighborhood when you turn the corner on Oak Street and see brownstones occupied by salons, spas and more upscale boutiques: Dolce & Gabbana, Hermès, Jimmy Choo and Prada among them.
 Rush Street, which intersects with Oak, also has several specialty stores, including UGG Australia, lululemon and Intermix.

 And apparently believing that all the window-browsing and people-watching might not be enough to keep shoppers coming back, the local business association keeps things festive throughout the year by changing out elaborate seasonal garden displays in sidewalk planters: flowers in spring, lush tropical foliage in summer, twinkling lights in tree branches during fall and winter.
-Adding to this shopping mecca's charm: horse-drawn carriages for hire navigating the busy avenue.
+Adding to the charm of this shopping destination: horse-drawn carriages for hire navigating the busy avenue.

 Old Town/River North